kennyishihara/dotfiles/dev-container/README.md

 # Development Environment Container

 Personalized development environment to use in remote servers like Runpod.ai.
+Simpler version of my main dotfiles.

 # Build